obmarg/cynic/cynic-book/src/derives/query-fragments.md

 - `recurse = "5"` tells cynic that this field is recursive and should be fetched to a maximum depth of 5.
 See [Recursive Queries][recursive-queries] for more info.
-- The `flatten` attr can be used to "flatten" out excessive Options.
+- The `flatten` attr can be used to "flatten" out excessive Options from lists.
   As GraphQL is used in languages with implicit nulls, it's not uncommon to see a type `[Int]` - which in Rust maps to `Option<Vec<Option<i32>>`.
 This isn't a very nice type to work with - applying the `flatten` attribute lets you represent this as a `Vec<i32>` in your QueryFragment.
 Any outer nulls become an empty list and inner nulls are dropped.